 (please separate and turn in the form below)

 ( Please print 2 copies of the above and place one copy in binder and one at home in a conspicuous place.
 I encourage you to place dates in your agenda, Google or other online calendar, and/or wall calendar to keep yourself aware of due dates.
 Get the signatures and appropriate information for the following permission slip and give to me on the first day of school.
 Be sure that you give me just the permission form.
 The following is due the first week of school:

 We have read, and we understand the course syllabus for AP English Language and Composition.
 We commit to the workload and requirements of this class.
-We agree that the student will take a mock exam during the first semester exam period and the AP English exam on Wednesday May 13, 2015.
+We agree that the student will take a mock exam during the first semester exam period and the AP English exam on Wednesday May 13, 2016.
 College Board reserves the right to change the testing date.
 We will check the electronic gradebook online for interim grade checks.